Central Region

 UnityPoint Health is an integrated health system providing care throughout Iowa, western Illinois, and southern Wisconsin in not-for-profit hospitals, clinics, and home health settings.
 Blank Children’s Hospital is an entity of UnityPoint Health.
 Blank Children’s Hospital has the distinction of being the only civilian hospital built during World War II.
 At that time, Iowa had the highest rate of polio among children of any state, but was one of only a few states that did not have a children’s hospital to care for them.
 The A.H. and Anna Blank family built the original hospital in 1944, in honor of their son Raymond who died at a young age, to address the health care needs of Iowa’s ill and injured children – and that legacy has continued for 80 years and counting.

-The Blank Children’s Developmental Center is located in West Des Moines, a short drive from the Blank Children’s Hospital main campus.
+The recently renamed Deb and Bob Pulver Center at Blank Children’s Hospital is located in West Des Moines, a short drive from the Blank Children’s Hospital main campus.
 We are co-located with the STAR Center, which provides child advocacy and support for children who are drug-endangered, in foster care, and/or require support in growth and nutrition.
-Our Developmental Center was built in 2020 and has an array of services available, including Psychology (assessment/diagnostics, behavioral parent training, consultation, upcoming expansion of intensive behavioral services), Developmental-Behavioral Pediatrics, medication management in the context of autism and developmental disabilities, and NICU follow-up.
+The Pulver Center was built in 2020 and has an array of services available, including Psychology (assessment/diagnostics, behavioral parent training, consultation, upcoming expansion of intensive behavioral services), Developmental-Behavioral Pediatrics, medication management in the context of autism and developmental disabilities, and NICU follow-up.

-We are a multidisciplinary center consisting of two licensed psychologists, two board certified developmental-behavioral pediatricians, two doctoral-level nurse practitioners, and nursing.
-We also will have a social worker employed in the near future.
+We are a multidisciplinary center consisting of two licensed psychologists, two board-certified developmental-behavioral pediatricians, two doctoral-level nurse practitioners, social work, and nursing.
 We have a robust administrative team to help support scheduling, billing, referrals/triaging, and prior authorizations.
 We also have access to our wonderful STAR center therapists and staff in the building, such as social workers, therapists, and medical professionals.

-At the Blank Children’s Developmental Center, the intern would focus on pediatric (ages 2-16) diagnostic evaluations for autism spectrum disorder and intellectual/developmental disabilities (i.e., intellectual disability, ADHD).
+At the Blank Children’s Hospital Deb and Bob Pulver Center, the intern would focus on pediatric (ages 2-16) diagnostic evaluations for autism spectrum disorder and intellectual/developmental disabilities (i.e., intellectual disability, ADHD).
 Opportunities for interdisciplinary work with developmental/behavioral pediatricians, with whom we share our clinic, are available.
 We also provide brief behavioral parent training, and we are working toward expanding those services using an applied behavior analytic lens (i.e., functional analysis and treatment of challenging behavior within ASD and I/DD populations).
-Proposed training director is a Board Certified Behavior Analyst at the Doctoral Level (BCBA-D) and can provide supervision for this certification as well.
 We are co-located with the STAR center, which provides services for child victims of abuse (alleged and founded), children in foster care, and primary care.
 There may be opportunities for the intern to rotate at the STAR center as well, if desired.

 Our center is growing every year.
 We plan to pilot intensive outpatient services for the assessment and treatment of severe challenging behavior in children with ASD and I/DD.
 The interested intern can gain experience in conducting experimental functional analyses, function-based treatments, complex behavior management, and parent training/generalization.
 Interns with interest in this area can gain supervision for both psychology licensure and board certification as a behavior analyst (BCBA).